mlk/aoc/README.md

 * Day 4: Java on the GPD WIN 1.
 * Day 5: Kotlin on the [ClockworkPI DevTerm](https://www.clockworkpi.com/home-devterm).
 * Day 6: Kotlin on the ClockworkPI DevTerm.
+* Day 7: Kotlin on the ClockworkPI DevTerm.

 2018
 ----